goneri/idrac-kvm-keyboard-fix/README.md

 # How to build and install

     make
     make install

-This requires no special privileges, as it installs to your homedir (`~/local/lib/`)
+This requires no special privileges, as it installs to your homedir (`~/local/lib/`).
+A wrapper executable is installed to a bin directory in your `$PATH` to intercept calls to javaws and perform the `LD_PRELOAD` hack.
+You may need to add one yourself (`~/bin/` is a reasonable suggestion).

 # How to use

 Nothing extra, it should Just Work the next time you launch a remote DRAC console.
+If not, direct your browser to open the `viewer.jnlp` file with the executable wrapper.

 ## Using SysRq